spdx/spdx-3-serialization-prototype-playground/README.md

 ## Operating Principles
 1. The [logical model](https://github.com/spdx/spdx-3-model/tree/main/model) is the single authoritative source for SPDXv3 content.
-All examples submitted to the playground should correspond to the given model examples.
+All examples submitted to the playground should correspond to the given model examples to allow for easy comparison.
 2. Each serialization method has a sponsor that is responsible for creating the examples and test code for that method.
 3. The barrier to entry should be minimal.
 A sponsor may create as many examples as they deem appropriate for defining the method.
 4. Although examples may be initially submitted to illustrate ideas before code has been developed to process them, it will